ciandotson/PSF_MBIOME/README.md

 - Initialize the Conda Environment
 - Run the Pipeline.

-Once the user performs these tasks, the R script `ksp_amf.R` will perform the whole analysis and output the reproduced results with the associated publication pertaining to the whole AMF community data.
+Once the user performs these tasks, the R script `analysis.R` will perform the whole analysis and output the reproduced results with the associated publication pertaining to the whole AMF community data.
 Below, the user may find a step-by-step guide to reproducing these results.

 # 1. Cloning the Repository
 Aside from the raw reads, which is explained in step 2, all of the data and scripts necessary to run this pipeline is found in this repository.
 To clone this repository, open your terminal and run the following commands: